everx-labs/ever-appkit-js/README.md

 <h1 align="center">Free TON JS Application Kit</h1>
 <p align="center">This library is a part of Free TON SDK for JavaScript.</p>

-AppKit is built over the `@tonclient/core` package and purposed to simplify writing applications using Free TON core library.
+AppKit is built over the [@tonclient/core](https://github.com/tonlabs/ton-client-js) package and purposed to simplify writing applications on Free TON.

 Full API reference https://tonlabs.github.io/appkit-js/.

 If this package helped you, please give it a star:)

 **Have a question?
 Get quick help in our channel:**